peter88213/pywoo/README.md

 ## Development

-*pywoo* depends on the [pywriter](https://github.com/peter88213/PyWriter) library which must be present in your file system.
-It is organized as an Eclipse PyDev project.
+*pywoo* is organized as an Eclipse PyDev project.
 The official release branch on GitHub is *main*.

 ### Mandatory directory structure for building the application script

 ```
 .
-├── PyWriter/
-│   └── src/
-│       └── pywriter/
 └── pywoo/
     ├── src/
     ├── test/